In this class you are required to several times a week access:

 document your work.

 You can access these tools and resources through a computer, tablet or smart phone.
-The icons below can be found on the top and bottom of our course site and offer a shortcut to Blackboard, College Email, MyWCC and College website:
+The icons below can be found on the top and bottom of our course site and offer a shortcut to Brightspace, College Email, MyWCC and College website:

 Computer & Internet Access